 Favorite search engines are a matter of taste, and most people these days like the favor of Google.
-So do I; I tend to use Google first and look elsewhere later.
+So do I. I tend to use Google first and look elsewhere later.
 In most cases, Google gets me what I need.
 [Tip: Google search commands are explained on the More Search Help page.
-See also Google Search Features.]
+See also Google Search Features.
+To see your search history and/or to delete it, go to Google History.]

 For follow-up work I tend to use Bing or meta-search engines -- the ones that search many other search engines at once, such as ixquick, Dogpile and Metacrawler.